janberges/ebmb/README.md

 ## Installation

-The makefile is designed for the GNU or Intel Fortran compiler and may be run in optimization or validation mode:
+The makefile is designed for the GNU or Intel Fortran compiler:

-    make compiler=gfortran mode=optimize   (default)
-            ...   ifort   ...   validate
+    make FC=gfortran FFLAGS=-O3

 ## Acknowledgment